-David Willey is Senior Vice President of Rodale Inc. and Editor-in-Chief of Runner’s World, overseeing all editorial operations of the brand.
+David Willey is senior vice president and editor in chief of Runner’s World, overseeing all editorial operations of the brand.

 Willey joined Rodale as EIC of Runner’s World in 2003 and oversaw an award-winning redesign of the magazine in 2004, recruiting a roster of new talent to broaden its audience and creative ambition.
 Since then, the magazine has had some of the most successful years in its 48-year history, hitting all-time highs in paid circulation (675,000 in 2014), audience (3.1 million in 2014), newsstand sales (reaching an average of 100,000 copies sold per month), international expansion (18 editions in 2014), ad pages, and overall revenues.

 In 2006, Willey assumed oversight of RunnersWorld.com.
 Since then, traffic has climbed to over 5 million unique visitors and nearly 30 million page views per month, making it the most popular running-content site on the Web.
 Willey and his team have also expanded to mobile (launching the Shoe Shop and SmartCoach apps), paid content (selling branded training plans through the Runner’s World Personal Trainer, which connects to an interactive training log), and launching the award-winning Runner’s World Challenge (which offers readers a chance to train and race with the editors).